ergonames/ergo-names-plasma/README.md

   - [X] Mint new ErgoName NFT
   - [ ] Correct price paid
 - [ ] System
+  - [ ] Use chained transactions to allow for multiple mints per block
   - [ ] Run as daemon
   - [ ] Dockerize service